KP Solitons from Tropical Limits

 \begin{lemma} A rational function $f$ in $H^0(\mathbb{P}^1,D_0+\infty p)$ satisfies condition \eqref{eq:interpolation} if and only~if

 where $\mu_1,\ldots,\mu_b \in \mathbb{K}$ and $H(x)$ is a polynomial in $\mathbb{K}[x]$. \end{lemma}

 Lemma \ref{lemma:interpolation} gives a way to compute the Riemann-Roch space $H^0(X,E)$ when $E$ is a divisor on a nodal rational curve $X$ as above.
-The normalization of such a curve is a union of projective lines.
-One each line we need to compute rational functions with a prescribed value at certain points (corresponding to the intersection of two components of $X$) and at certain pairs of points (corresponding to the nodes in the components of $X$).
+The normalization of such a curve is an union of projective lines.
+On each line we need to compute rational functions with prescribed values at certain points (corresponding to the intersection of two components of $X$) and at certain pairs of points (corresponding to the nodes in the components of $X$).

 \begin{algorithm_thm} The following steps compute the soliton \eqref{eq:solitonP} associated to the curve data.

 \begin{enumerate} \item[\textbf{Input:}] A reducible curve $X = X_0 \cup \cdots \cup X_r$ as above, with a smooth point $p$ and a divisor $D$ of degree $g-1$ supported also on smooth points.
 Everything is defined over~$\mathbb{K}$.